On the spot-futures no-arbitrage relations in commodity markets: Existence of the optimum and spot-futures no-arbitrage relations

 Before proving the existence of a solution to our optimization problem, we deduce the no-arbitrage property for the futures contracts from the finiteness of $v(r_0)$.
-This is the content of the next proposition, which adapts arguments from Proposition 1.2 in Ankirchner and Imkeller (2005 \cite{Ankirchner05}), where No Free Lunch with Vanishing Risk (henceforth NFLVR) is deduced from the well-posedness of an optimal pure investment problem.
-We refer to Delbaen and Schachermayer's paper (1994, \cite{DS}) for its definition as well as the proof of their celebrated version of the fundamental theorem of asset pricing.
-In this paper, we deduce something stronger, namely a variant of NFLVR not only for the trading portfolio but also for production and storage.
-To be more precise, let us redefine the NFLVR condition for our setting. \begin{definition} A \emph{Free Lunch with Vanishing Risk with production and storage} is a sequence of admissible plans $(q_t ^n , u_t ^n , \theta_t ^n)$, $n\geq 1$, such that $R_T ^{0,n} := R_T ^{0,q^n,u^n,\theta^n}$ converges a.s. towards some nonnegative r.v. $R_T ^0$ satisfying $\mathbb P(R_T ^0 >0)>0$ and $\| (R_T ^n) ^- \|_\infty \to 0$ as $n\to \infty$.
-We will say that NFLVR with production and storage is satisfied if there are no such strategies in the model. \end{definition}
+This is the content of the next proposition, which adapts arguments from Proposition 1.2 in Ankirchner and Imkeller (2005 \cite{Ankirchner05}), where No Free Lunch with Vanishing Risk (henceforth NFLVR) for simple trading strategies is deduced from the well-posedness of an optimal pure investment problem.
+We refer to Delbaen and Schachermayer's article (1994, \cite{DS}) for the definition of NFLVR as well as the proof of their celebrated version of the fundamental theorem of asset pricing.
+In this article, we deduce something stronger, namely a variant of NFLVR not only for (simple) trading portfolios but also for production and storage.
+To be more precise, let us redefine the NFLVR condition for our setting.
+We recall that a simple trading strategy $\theta$ is any linear combination of strategies of the form $\alpha \mathbf 1_{]\tau_1,\tau_2]}$ where $\alpha$ is a bounded $\mathcal F_{\tau_1}$-measurable random variable and $\tau_1$ and $\tau_2$ are $[0,T]$-valued stopping times for the filtration $(\mathcal F_t)$. \begin{definition} A \emph{Free Lunch with Vanishing Risk with simple trading strategies, production and storage} is a sequence of admissible plans $(q_t ^n , u_t ^n , \theta_t ^n)$, $n\geq 1$, such that:\begin{enumerate} \item[(i)] each $\theta^n$ is a simple trading strategy, \item[(ii)] $R_T ^{0,n} := R_T ^{0,q^n,u^n,\theta^n}$ converges a.s. towards some nonnegative r.v. $R_T ^0$ satisfying $\mathbb P(R_T ^0 >0)>0$ and \item[(iii)] $\| (R_T ^n) ^- \|_\infty \to 0$ as $n\to \infty$. \end{enumerate} We will say that NFLVR with simple trading strategies, production and storage is satisfied if there are no such admissible plans in the model. \end{definition}

 Notice that since the production and storage controls are bounded, there exists a constant $M >0$ such that $|\int_0 ^T \pi_t dt | \leq M$ for any admissible $(q,u)$ giving the instantaneous profit $\pi_t$.
 This fact will be used in the proof of the following result.